vadimcn/codelldb/MANUAL.md

 Since locating liblldb is not always trivial, CodeLLDB provides the **Use Alternate Backend...** command to assist with this task.
 You will be prompted to enter the file name of the main LLDB executable, which CodeLLDB will then use to find the dynamic library.

+Note: Debian builds of LLDB have a bug whereby they search for `lldb-server` helper binary relative to the current executable module (which in this case is CodeLLDB), rather than relative to liblldb (as they should).
+As a result, you may see the following error after switching to an alternate backend: "Unable to locate lldb-server-\<version\>".
+To fix this, determine where `lldb-server` is installed (via `which lldb-server-<version>`), then add this configuration entry: `"lldb.adapterEnv": {"LLDB_DEBUGSERVER_PATH": "<lldb-server path>"}`.

 # Rust Language Support